Prajjwal-Chauhan/DSA_in_JAVA/README.md

 # DSA_in_JAVA
-Training and practicing my Data Structures and algorithms to brush-up my skillset.
+Practicing my Data Structures and algorithms to brush-up my skillset.

 While preparing for interviews for top companies, the main thing comes is to prepare for Data Structures and Algorithms in depth.
 Hence i have started to work on my DSA skills in order to ace in interviews.
 I will be uploading my work on regular basis starting from recursion, backtracking and till graphs , DP and at last Bit Masking.